Supporting our Nation's Veterans

 Today our veteran community is forced to deal with the same economic issues our nation is experiencing.
 However, just as the military's promise’s to leave no soldier behind, each of us must always remember to leave no veteran behind.
 Regardless of our economic climate, our nation has a responsibility to honor their sacrifice.
 In Connecticut, Congressman Larson maintains an active Veteran and Military Advisory Council who he regularly meets with to gain feedback on issues and questions from our veteran community.
 Congressman Larson also has veterans on his staff who understand the challenges that exist for our soldiers at home.
 As always, feel free to reach out to his district office at 860-278-8888 with any questions or concerns related to VA benefits and healthcare.

-ilitary families have also sacrificed so much for our freedom and deserve nothing less than our full commitment to them.
+Military families have also sacrificed so much for our freedom and deserve nothing less than our full commitment to them.
 That's why Congressman Larson has worked tirelessly to provide greater access to behavioral health treatment for military children with autism.
 In a partial victory for military families, the most recent defense budget includes a modified version of a provision authored by Congressman John B. Larson which would require TRICARE – the military healthcare program – to provide greater access to this treatment for military kids with autism as part of a one-year pilot program.
 Congressman Larson remains committed to pursuing a permanent fix and will be monitoring this program closely.
+If you have a question regarding veterans benefits please call 860-278-8888.

 In the First District, Congressman Larson also works to ensure our veterans have received the medals they earned defending our freedom.
 From WWII veterans to those who have returned from the Operation Iraqi Freedom, Larson and his staff are available to help service members and their families find and receive military medals.
 If you have a question regarding military medals please call 860-278-8888.